-‘Brutal’ Animal Abuse: Dog’s Nose, Ears Ripped Off Purposefully, Humane Society Issues Reward For Information
+‘Brutal’ Animal Abuse: Dog’s Nose, Ears Ripped Off Purposely, Humane Society Issues Reward For Information

 “The Michigan Humane Society (MHS) is a charitable 501(c) 3 animal welfare organization and is the largest and oldest animal welfare organization in the state, caring for tens of thousands of animals each year.
 EIN/Tax ID: 38-1358206”

-Authorities included the number (313) 872-3401 to call with pertinent information that may help solve the case.
+Authorities are asking those with pertinent information that may help solve the case to call (313) 872-3401.
 As Ramos said, “This animal deserves justice.”

-[Featured image by Michigan Human Society]
+[Featured Image by Michigan Humane Society]